👉

 Instructions and Help about 4 h horse handbook

-The 4-h horse project can be onerous enjoyable projects but also can be one of the most dangerous ones as well that is why I'm making this video to show how to be safe while enjoying your project whether you show horses compete or just pleasure ride for safety is very important some people treat horses like bicycles they're living animals with a brain and art in this video we want to help you stay safe and understand your horse hi my name is Zoe Carter and today I want to talk to you about some basic course safety tips too many accidents involving young people have happened every year and they are seriously or fatally injured so in this video I want to show you how horse sees how horse communicates has safely approached the horse and how to safely pick up a horse's foot so pay attention because a safe for spect is a good horse project as you can see horse's eyes are on the side of their head so it is easier for the embassy side aside and then directly in front of them to show this make it fist with your right hand and put it on your forehead then with your left hand stick it straight out in front you elbow straight can you see your left hand that's how horsies horses communicate in a lot of different ways one way is the 30 years like right now you can tell by her ears that she's calm and she's comfortable and rushes at her ears are straightforward that you can tell that something has her attention up there if her ears were back he tell that she's agitated it is important to watch your horses ears and to know what they're trying to communicate...
+The 4-H Horse Project can be an enjoyable project, but it can also be one of the most dangerous ones.
+That is why I'm making this video – to show how to be safe while enjoying your project.
+Whether you show horses, compete, or just pleasure ride, safety is very important.
+Some people treat horses like bicycles, but they are living animals with a brain and heart.
+In this video, we want to help you stay safe and understand your horse.
+Hi, my name is Zoe Carter, and today I want to talk to you about some basic horse safety tips.
+Too many accidents involving young people happen every year, and they are seriously or fatally injured.
+So in this video, I want to show you how horses see, how they communicate, how to safely approach them, and how to safely pick up their feet.
+Pay attention because a safe aspect is a good horse project.
+As you can see, horse's eyes are on the sides of their head, making it easier for them to see to the side and directly in front of them.
+To show this, make a fist with your right hand and put it on your forehead.
+Then, with your left hand, stick it straight out in front, elbow straight.
+Can you see your left hand?
+That's how horses communicate.
+Horses communicate in a lot of different ways.
+One way is through their ears.
+Right now, you can tell that the horse is calm and comfortable because her ears are relaxed and forward.
+If her ears were back, you could tell that something has her attention.
+It's important to watch your horse's ears and understand what they're trying to communicate to you.
+Now that we understand how horses communicate, let's talk about how to safely approach your horse.
+The...